-API versions are specified in the URL.
-Older versions of the APIs will continued to be supported until its usage is deemed too small to maintain, at which point remaining customers will be sent a 30-day (minimum) warning of this.
+When making direct API requests in URL, you can specify the API version within the URL.
+We will continue to support older versions of the APIs until we deem its usage is too small to maintain, at which point we will send remaining customers a 30-day (minimum) warning of this.

 Our goal is to never break functionality on an existing API endpoint.
 When we make backwards-incompatible changes to the APIs or to a dataset, we'll create a new version.
 The most up-to-date version of the APIs is